42Barcelona/Mas-O-Menos/README.md

 > This step is for MacOS users only
 - Press `Command` + `Space`, then type `term` and click on the app you want to launch

+You should end up with something like this:

 ## Create & Edit a file
 > In the terminal, we are using this syntax: `command --options arguments`
 - Let's use the command `nano`, which is a basic text editor